 The gift of life is from God.
 If not for Him we would not exist.
 Every breath we take is a gift from God.
 Our physical strength, mental ability, and spiritual sensitivity, are all gifts.
 He does not have to give us a single thing.
 Even the ungodly, in direct, defiant rebellion, totally depend on the gifts of God to continue their existence.
 As someone has said, the ungodly are like the ungrateful child who must stand on his father’s lap to slap him in the face.

 Our individual personalities, characteristics, and situations in life are gifts from God.
 He did not have to make us the way He did, but He did.
 [We need to enjoy who God made us to be, but not in pride or in looking down on others who are different.]
 Everything we are is a gift from God.

 What about character or personality flaws or difficult situations?
 Sin has corrupted the original gift, but God through Jesus Christ is redeeming even the worst cases.
 Character or personality flaws present us with the opportunity of growing closer to God as we work together to overcome them.
 The same is true of negative situations.
-If we will view them as a gift [allowed by God for our ultimate benefit], we will be able to work through them or live with them for the glory of God.
+Evil people may have tormented us against the will of God; however, God can take it, redeem it and give us the gift of freedom.